harshit-saraswat/100-days-of-code/log.md

 ### Day 43: August 15, 2020

 **Today's Progress**: Continued working on Simple Flask Blog App.
 Completed User Accounts Section.
-Added User Details, Update Account Details and Updte Profile Picture Functionality with all the necessary validations.
+Added User Details, Update Account Details and Update Profile Picture Functionality with all the necessary validations.

 **Thoughts:** Never thought updating and working with user accounts will be so easy in flask.
 Glad to finally moved from writing multiple sql statements to just using simple SQLAlchemy syntax.